Table of Contents

 Blues may not be mainstream in India, but Mahindra Blues has a loyal following.
 When it comes to music concert festivals in India, it brings the best blues artists from around the globe to Mumbai every February.

-Why attend Mahindra Blues Festival in 2026:
+Why attend the Mahindra Blues Festival in 2026

 It is returning for its 14th edition at Mehboob Studios.
 The lineup is packed with legends like Eric Gales and Shemekia Copeland.
 You can also see India’s own Blackstratblues.
 Expect legendary guitarists, soulful singers, and plenty of jam sessions.
 The festival supports new talent through a Band Hunt and features the Nanhi Kali Choir.